For a former believer, The Christians at Steppenwolf is a stunning reminder of a personal crisis of faith

 (This essay contains spoilers.)

 Popular culture often portrays the Christian pursuit of faith as a naive desire for clarity and certainty in an unsympathetic world that offers neither.
 Those depictions typically show Christians deluding themselves with simplistic stories about a heavenly father figure for the sake of a childlike version of happiness.
-But it's a rather cynical view, and one that fails to understand that faith is actually a more difficult road that it may seem.
+But it's a rather cynical view, and one that fails to understand that faith is actually a more difficult road than it may seem.
 It demands you set aside your own desires and submit to a mysterious power beyond human control—a humbling practice that continually invites fear, doubt, and self-loathing.

 "There are long periods in the lives of all of us, when the truth as revealed by faith is hideous, emotionally disturbing, downright repulsive," Flannery O'Connor once wrote.
 "Witness the dark night of the soul in individual saints . . . "